 By using this technique, first at the walk and then later at a slow trot, you’ll target the sling of muscles that suspends your horse’s torso.
 By pulling his front leg outward to step over the pole at an oblique angle, your horse must use the muscles surrounding his shoulder blade while also stabilizing his shoulder joint.

-This practice can also help equalize the use of both sides of the horse’s body.
+This new cavalletti exercise will allow practice at different angles for you and your horse and can also help equalize the use of both sides of the horse’s body.
 For instance, if your horse is routinely “right-sided,” or stronger and tighter in his right shoulder, you will help loosen this pattern by asking him to open that leg outward from his body by approaching the ground poles at an angle.

 Meanwhile, you can strengthen his weaker left side by approaching poles at an angle that requires him to take a step over the poles with his left front.

-Begin by placing several ground poles around your arena in no particular arrangement.
+Begin this new horse cavalletti exercise by placing several ground poles around your arena in no particular arrangement.
 Just lay them down at random intervals around your space.
 It works best if there are several meters between each pole.

 The coordination needed for this simple exercise helps lay the foundation for positive new patterns of movement, such as range of motion in the shoulder joint and core stability.
 It’s also a good way to tune up your own finesse and precision when riding over poles.